 Keep in mind that a slogan can evolve over time (just like your brand’s personality).
 You just want it to be catchy enough to stick in consumers’ minds.

 Check out this list of 100 brand slogans for inspiration.

 Your logo is your brand’s most important visual asset and possibly even your most important piece of successful branding.
 It will appear everywhere.

 Again, you want to be unique and memorable.
 It also should be scalable and have at least a couple of variations that make it flexible to use everywhere and on everything.

 For example, if your main logo is text-only or text-based (which typically makes it more of a horizontal shape), consider creating an alternative square version.

 Different types of logos include:

-- Lettermark, which involves turning the initials of your business name into the logo (such as the IBM logo)
+- Lettermark, which involves turning the initials of your business name into the logo

 - Wordmark, which only consists of your brand name (such as the Coca-Cola logo)

 - Icon, which only consists of a graphic and makes the most sense for previously established, well-known brands (such as the Twitter bird logo)